Silver Meteor train in Florida

 The Silver Meteor is one of three long-distance Amtrak routes that stop in Florida.
 Trains travel between New York City and Miami, with stops at major East Coast cities and popular vacation destinations in Florida.
 While it isn’t known for dramatic scenery, the gradual changes in landscapes along the East Coast make for an interesting journey in both directions.
-It’s best thought of as a vacation train, a vintage rail experience, or way to reach cultural landmarks.
+It’s best thought of as a vacation train or vintage rail experience.

 In this guide, learn about route amenities, popular stops, ticket options, and get answers to frequently asked questions.